-We have five stock incentive plans: the 2002 Stock Incentive Plan (the "2002 Plan"), the 2019 Stock Incentive Plan (the "2009 Plan"), the 2011 Stock Incentive Plan (the "2011 Plan"), the 2015 Omnibus Equity Incentive Plan (the "2015 Plan"), and the 2018 Omnibus Equity Incentive Plan (the "2018 Plan"), (collectively, the "Plans").
+We have five stock incentive plans: the 2002 Stock Incentive Plan (the "2002 Plan"), the 2019 Stock Incentive Plan (the "2009 Plan"), the 2011 Stock Incentive Plan (the "2011 Plan"), the 2015 Omnibus Equity Incentive Plan (the "2018 Plan"), and the 2018 Omnibus Equity Incentive Plan (the "2018 Plan"), (collectively, the "Plans").
 The 2002 Plan, the 2009 Plan, the 2011 Plan and the 2015 Plan (the "Prior Plans") have been superseded by the 2018 Plan.
 In May 2018, the stockholders approved the 2018 Plan for issuance up to 3,730,179 shares.
 The Prior Plans will remain in effect until all awards granted under such Prior Plans have been exercised, forfeited, cancelled, or have otherwise expired or terminated in accordance with the terms of such awards, but no awards will be made pursuant to the Prior Plans after the effectiveness of the 2018 Plan.
-As of March 31, 2019, the Company had 4,019,728 shares available for future awards under the 2018 Plan.
+As of June 30, 2019, the Company had 2,859,532 shares available for future awards under the 2018 Plan.

-During the three months ended March 31, 2019, we granted stock options at exercise prices equal to or greater than the quoted market price of our common stock on the grant date.
+During the six months ended June 30, 2019, we granted stock options at exercise prices equal to or greater than the quoted market price of our common stock on the grant date.
 The fair value of each option grant was estimated on the date of grant using Black-Scholes with the following weighted average assumptions:

-Expected life (years) 5.7 - 6.2
+Expected life (years) 5.2 - 6.2

-Risk-free interest rate 2.4% - 2.6%
+Risk-free interest rate 1.8% - 2.6%

-Volatility 94% - 99%
+Volatility 75% - 99%

 Dividend yield 0%

 The expected option life assumption is estimated based on the simplified method.
 Accordingly, the Company has utilized the average of the contractual term of the options and the weighted average vesting period for all options to calculate the expected option term.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of our employee stock options.
-The expected volatility is based on the historical volatility of our stock commensurate with the expected life of the stock-based award.
+In April 2019, the Company amended its expected volatility assumption from using exclusively a historical volatility.
+The Company calculates its expected volatility assumption based on a blended volatility using an average of its historical and implied volatilities over the expected life of the stock-based award.
+The selection of the blended volatility assumption was based upon the Company's assessment that blended volatility is more representative of the Company's future stock price trends as it weighed in the longer term historical volatility with the near-term future implied volatility.
 We do not anticipate paying dividends on the common stock in the foreseeable future.